wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-docker-registry-on-azure-blob-storage.md

 datacenter or region as your applications.
 This means the images will be pulled faster and more reliably compared to Docker Hub.

-**Reliability:** By using Microsoft Azure Blob Storage, you can make use of many storage properties like high availability, redundancy, premium storage (SSDs), and so on.
+**Reliability:** By using Windows Azure Blob Storage, you can make use of many storage properties like high availability, redundancy, premium storage (SSDs), and so on.